Anatol Yusef: Biography

+and his family traveled widely, visiting many different countries and cultures, including visits to Turkey every two years.
+He attended the Chigwell School in Chigwell, Essex, from 1986 to 1996.

 As a teenager, Yusef found early work in television shows including Jeeves and Wooster, Grange Hill, and The Young Indiana Jones Chronicles.
 He appeared in the films Batman and Aliens (director's cut).
 He received the country’s highest marks in GCSE and A-Level Drama studies which awarded him a scholarship from Essex County Council for Acting School.
 He then trained at the Bristol Old Vic Theatre School.
 While training he worked on the television show Thief Takers and was a finalist in the BBC Carleton Hobbs Radio Award.
-In his formative years Anatol also enjoyed success in national public speaking competitions which earned him the position of compère at Youth Makes music festival at the Royal Albert Hall.

 Upon graduating drama school in 2000, Yusef was offered a role in Fred Schepisi's award-winning film Last Orders, playing the younger self of Bob Hoskins' "Ray" and working with British actors Sir Michael Caine, Dame Helen Mirren, Ray Winstone, David Hemmings, and Tom Courtenay.

 He became a resident company member with the Royal Shakespeare Company.
 In the RSC's production of King Lear, Nicholas de Jongh of the London Evening Standard claimed "Anatol Yusef's tremendous Cornwall, the best [he] [had] ever seen".